ulrich-barnstedt/dnd-cli/readme.md

 ![Lines of code](https://img.shields.io/tokei/lines/github/ulrich-barnstedt/dnd-cli)
 ![GitHub top language](https://img.shields.io/github/languages/top/ulrich-barnstedt/dnd-cli)

-A stat tracker for DND, on the CLI.
+A stat tracker for DND, on the terminal.
 **WIP and not for production use.**

 ### Screenshots